The Day Babylon's Lights Went Out — Modern Paraphrase | fresh.bible

 They come from a distant land, from the far edge of the heavens — the Lord and the weapons of his fury — to destroy the whole land."

 Here's what's striking.
 God doesn't just allow this — he orchestrates it.
 He calls these warriors "my consecrated ones."
 They're set apart for this purpose.
 He's not reacting to arrogance.
 He's been ahead of it the entire time.
 The sound on the mountains isn't chaos.
 It's coordination.
-And the one coordinating it is the Lord of Hosts — the commander of every army that has ever existed or ever will.
+And the one coordinating it is the — the commander of every army that has ever existed or ever will.

-Now the tone drops.
-Isaiah turned from the gathering army to address the people who were about to face it.
+Now the tone drops. turned from the gathering army to address the people who were about to face it.
 And his voice wasn't triumphant.
 It was raw:

 Every hand will go limp.
 Every heart will melt.
 They'll be gripped by panic — seized by agony like a woman in labor.
 They'll stare at each other in horror, their faces burning with dread."